Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 Know who your target market is and cater to them.
 You can’t and don’t want to be everything to everyone.

 I do not do as well as I know I can if I’m not into a project or the person behind it.
-Is it a personality flaw, or just being realistic?
+Is this a personality flaw, or am I just being realistic?

 Words of Wisdom: